VoxelGameDev/OpenVox/README.md

 # OpenVox
 Welcome to the OpenVox, the open source voxel engine.
 You can find us on reddit: [/r/OpenVox](http://www.reddit.com/r/OpenVox)!
-This project is MIT licensed.
+This project is Apache 2.0 licensed.

 # How To Contribute
 Fork the project in github and make changes, then make a pull request when you feel it is ready.
 The admins will review your changes and may or may not merge them with the main product.